 The SA/SCU program provides monthly financial support to assist with the cost of room and board of a special care unit in an adult care home.
 Special care units are specifically intended for individuals with a diagnosis of Alzheimer’s Disease or a related dementia.
 These units, which as mentioned previously, may also be called Alzheimer’s units or memory care units.
 Those working in these units are specially trained to work with those with memory loss and cognitive issues due to dementia.

-As of 2018, the maximum monthly benefit amount is $1,561.
+As of 2019, the maximum monthly benefit amount is $1,561.
+(As with income, this figure has not changed in the last several years).
 One’s benefit amount is calculated by subtracting one’s countable monthly income from the maximum monthly benefit amount.